seifferth/ttm/readme.md

 use of the `-i` and `-o` options should be preferred to input and output redirection when working with large corpora.

+## Usage

+The `ttm` command referred to above is not included in the repository at the moment.
+It is supposed to be an alias for `python3 -m ttm`.

-## Installing
+## Dependencies

-The examples given above all refer to a single `ttm` command.
-This command is provided by the executable `ttm/cli.py` script.
-It is advised to create a symlink to this file from some directory included in the user's `PATH` and to name this symlink `ttm`.
-Furthermore, the following python modules need to be installed on the system for `ttm` to work:
+The following python modules need to be installed on the system for `ttm` to work.

 - sklearn
 - gensim